otto-de-legacy/varnishevent/README.rst

 	Specify the name of the varnishd instance to get logs from.
 If -n is not specified, the host name is used.

--N filename

-	Specify the filename of a stale VSM instance.
-When using this option the abandonment checking is disabled.

 -P file